 We arrived at the Hunter Valley Gardens at around lunchtime.
 Having missed the Hunter Valley Gardens exit at the roundabout (an almost impossible feat), we had pulled into McGuigan Wines to turn around when we spotted picnic tables on its vast property.
 That was where we ended up having our picnic lunch, but there are also plenty of beautiful lunch spots available just before you enter the Hunter Valley Gardens, at its shopping village or even just before its ticket entrance.

 Being school holidays, the Hunter Valley Gardens itself was busy and we had to park in the overflow carpark.
-It was still a short trek to the entrance, where we were provided a normal map and a Mega Creatures map.
+It was still a short trek to the entrance, where we were provided a normal map and a Mega Creatures map (their special exhibit at that time).

 The Mega Creatures were impressive, not just because they were, well, mega, but because great effort had been taken into making them seem as lifelike as possible.
 While they stayed in one spot, their various movements (wings flapping, head shaking or nodding, mouths opening . . . ) were smooth, and these creatures actually blinked and were made to look like they were breathing.
 Between the sound effects and movements, there were moments I had to remind myself they weren’t real.